We have answers

 Methadone is a well-tested synthetic opiate medication that is safe and effective for the treatment of opioid withdrawal and dependence.
 When administered once a day, orally, in adequate doses, methadone can suppress opioid craving and withdrawal for 24-36 hours.
-Patients will become physically dependent on methadone but will be free from the uncontrollable, compulsive, and disruptive behavior seen in people who are addicted to heroin or other opioids.
+Patients will become physically dependent on methadone but will be free from the uncontrollable, compulsive, and disruptive behavior are seen in people who are addicted to heroin or other opioids.

 Chicago Methadone Treatment

 Use of illicit opioids creates a cycle of craving, drug use, and intoxication, which leads to withdrawal and continued use.
 This cycle, that repeats every 4 to 8 hours with the use of heroin or other opiate medication, is eliminated by methadone maintenance treatment.
 This is possible because methadone’s effects are realized more slowly and last much longer than is the case with most other opioids.
 Methadone works as an opioid agonist and occupies the brain receptor affected by opioids.
 After stabilization on the proper dose, methadone does not produce the rush or “high” associated with illicit opioid abuse.
 What is more important, an adequate methadone dose prevents all opioids from producing such effects.

 How does methadone react with other drugs or medications?

 Methadone does not block the intoxicating effects of non-opioid drugs (sedatives, benzodiazepines, stimulants, alcohol, etc.).
 Most overdoses occur when patients in treatment supplement their prescribed methadone with other central nervous system depressants.
 Particularly dangerous when used in combination with methadone are: Xanax, Valium, Klonopin, illicit methadone, and large amounts of alcohol.
 Patients who are taking other medications should inform the CAP physician at the time of intake.